6 Signs of Poor Fitting Dentures

 Please see our link here to the Do’s and Don’t’s of cleaning dentures

 Dentures are meant to be a solution to a problem, not a cause of a problem.
-If you are experiencing any of the issues discussed above please contact one of our clinics, we have extensive dentures experience and are confident that we can help you.
+If you are experiencing poor fitting dentures or any of the issues discussed above please contact one of our clinics.
+We have extensive dentures experience and are confident that we can help you.

 Article by Bevin Mahon, B.Soc.Sc.
 Managing Director of Dental Tech Group and passionate about improving quality of life for our clients